 There’s no single test to diagnose POTS, but your health care provider will start with a complete physical exam and review your medical history.
 In addition, they may run several tests, including an echocardiogram, cardiopulmonary testing and a tilt table test.

 “A tilt table test is the gold standard test for diagnosis but it’s not readily available at most facilities,” Dr. Chiang said.
 “In this test, you’re strapped to a table, then tilted from lying on your back into an upright position (standing) while your heart rate and blood pressure are measured.”

 POTS is a chronic health condition, but it can get better on its own or with treatment.
 This treatment may involve the following:

 - Take medications: Certain medications, including beta blockers, salt tablets, fludrocortisone, midodrine and pyridostigmine, can help treat symptoms.

-- Wear compression garments: Wear compression knee-high socks or footless calf sleeves, leggings and bike shorts to help keep your blood circulating well.
+- Wear compression garments: Wear knee-high compression stockings or footless calf sleeves, leggings and bike shorts to help keep your blood circulating well.

 - Gradually increase exercise: Work with a physical therapist to learn what types of physical activity you can do, then slowly work up from there.